Historical Grant

 Battery Innovation Programme: Battery Skills Initiatives

-UK registered organisations can apply for grant support to establish or scale regional battery manufacturing skills pathways with UKRI-funded Innovate UK competition funding from up to £3.7 million total and project budgets between £440,000 and £1.2 million.
+Historical reference for Innovate UK’s 2026 Battery Innovation Programme competition, which offered UK registered organisations grant support to establish or scale regional battery manufacturing skills initiatives, with up to £3.7 million available and project requests between £440,000 and £1.2 million.

 JJ Ben-Joseph, founder of FindMyMoney.App